nicopanico/MC_fotoni_matlab/README.md

 - Parallel Computing Toolbox (optional, for `parfor` acceleration)

 ## Contact
-If you have any questions or suggestions, please feel free to contact me at [your-email@example.com].
+If you have any questions or suggestions, please feel free to contact me at [nicopanico@hotmail.it].